Smashing tea

 He said no, it was down to drinking too much tea.
 He couldn’t sleep, which explained the matching luggage under his eyes.

 One thing I will say for the Arcadia Free School is that at least once a year, each class would be herded into a rusty Toyota Coaster and taken on a trip nobody would later believe.
-We all did wild things, like climbing Mount Warning in pitch darkness to see dawn from the peak – first light to hit the continent, thick, grey and obscured by rainforest – but Munt took the cake.
+We all did wild things, like climbing Mount Warning in pitch darkness to see dawn from the peak – first light on the continent, which was thick, grey and obscured by rainforest – but Munt took the cake.

-The Aṉangu, distressed by anyone at all making the easily lethal climb up Uluru without genuine cultural business, would no doubt be especially appalled.
-Parents, of course, were not notified until afterwards.
+The Aṉangu – always upset by anyone making the easily lethal climb up Uluru without genuine cultural business – would be appalled.
+Parents were notified afterwards.

-He was the wild uncle, the wayward older brother, the inspiration to try stuff that was obviously a bad idea.
-To my lasting mortification, I idolised him.
+Munt was the wild uncle, the wayward older brother, the inspiration to try stuff that was obviously a bad idea.
+To my lasting mortification I idolised him.
 He had records by Muddy Waters, Robert Johnson and Ry Cooder.
-He played a National resonator guitar with a chrome hubcap in front and the sound of an old gramophone.
+He played a National resonator guitar that sounded like a gramophone and looked like a hub cap.
 He was a vegetarian, and so was his cat.

 That last one bothered even me.